cantinilab/Circe/README.md

 - ~~_Fix seed for reproducibility._~~

 ## Usage
 It is currently developped to work with AnnData objects.
-Check Example1.ipynb for a simple usage example.
+Check [this notebook](https://circe.readthedocs.io/en/latest/examples/2_Detailed_example.html) for a simple usage example.

 ## Citation
 Trimbour Rémi (2025).
 Circe: Co-accessibility network from ATAC-seq data in python (based on Cicero package).
 Package version 0.3.6.